AdobeDocs/workfront.en/help/classic/workfront-basics/using-notifications/notifications-information-about-work-assigned-to-me.md

 filename: notifications-information-about-work-assigned-to-me
 content-type: reference
 navigation-topic: notifications
-title: Notifications: Information about work assigned to me
+title: "Notifications: Information about work assigned to me"
 description: The following notifications alert you about activities happening on a work item assigned to you.
 ---